We aim to instill in pupils an appreciation of how fascinating, creative, satisfying and useful mathematics can be.

 Mathematics in the lower school

-Our sixth formers take the OCR mathematics course.
-This comprises of six units which make up one A-level, four of which must be pure maths.
-The other two are selected from units in mechanics, statistics and discrete maths.
+Our sixth formers take the OCR Mathematics course.
+This comprises of six units which make up one A-level, four of which must be pure Mathematics.
+The other two are selected from units in Mechanics, Statistics and Discrete Mathematics.

-It is recommended that all students taking Maths at A-level have a grade A or A* at GCSE.
-The vast majority of candidates at Stockport Grammar School are in this category, which enables us to make fast progress and teach beyond the syllabus.
+It is recommended that all students taking mathematics at A-level have a grade A or A* at GCSE.
+The vast majority of candidates at Stockport Grammar School are in this category which enables us to make fast progress and teach beyond the syllabus.

-Success in Mathematics is dependent on a high standard of proficiency in algebraic techniques and so we recommend that prospective candidates are expecting to attain an A* or A grade at GCSE and that their algebraic skills are particularly sound.
-The A Level course is demanding and requires consistent application from Sixth Form students.
+Success in mathematics is dependent on a high standard of proficiency in algebraic techniques and so we recommend that prospective candidates are expecting to attain an A* or A grade at GCSE and that their algebraic skills are particularly sound.
+The A-level course is demanding and requires consistent application from sixth form pupils.

-It is possible to study two A-levels in maths.
-One could be called single maths and the second further maths.
-12 different units must be chosen in total from the following options: seven pure, four mechanics, four statistics and two discrete modules.
-Further maths should not be found more difficult than any other subject, but having gone into such depth, the pupil should not encounter difficulty with single maths.
+It is possible to study two A-levels in mathematics.
+Twelve different units must be chosen in total from the following options: seven Pure, four Mechanics, four Statistics and two Discrete modules.
+Further Mathematics should not be found more difficult than any other subject, but having gone into such depth, the pupil should not encounter difficulty with A-level mathematics.

-Maths is a versatile subject and affords a sound training in a logical discipline.
-Those wishing to read maths and most forms of Engineering at university are advised to study both maths and further maths at A-level.
-Pupils who have studied further maths in the past have gone on to read subjects such as maths, engineering, IT, chemistry and economics.
+Mathematics is a versatile subject and affords a sound training in a logical discipline.
+Those wishing to read mathematics and most forms of engineering at university are advised to study both mathematics and further mathematics at A-level.
+Pupils who have studied further mathematics in the past have gone on to read subjects such as mathematics, engineering, IT, chemistry and economics.
 A number of students are prepared for entrance to Oxford and Cambridge universities.
-Oxford requires prospective maths, computer science and physics candidates to sit formal maths entrance examinations.
-The Cambridge colleges make use of their sixth term entrance papers maths candidates.
+Oxford requires prospective mathematics, computer science and physics candidates to sit formal mathematics entrance examinations.
+The Cambridge colleges make use of their Sixth Term entrance papers.

 What else goes on?